dhruv-agg/gatsby-blog/content/blog/python-dataclasses/index.md

 # John Smith age 12, studies in grade 5
 ```

-## 4. **Easy conversion to a tuple or a dictionary**
+### 4. **Easy conversion to a tuple or a dictionary**

-Always convertiing objects to `dict` or `tuple` when interacting with other programs that expect these formats?
-Objects can be easily serialized into dicts or tuples
+Always converting objects to `dict` or `tuple` when interacting with other programs that expect these formats?
+Objects can be easily serialized into dicts or tuples using Data Classes.

 ```python
 from dataclasses import dataclass